 It is believed that the term 'Internet' was coined as an abbreviation of the term Internetworking.
 Internetworking should be read as 'inter networking' and not 'Internet working'.

 Internetworking is a term used to describe the technical process of interconnecting separate computer networks.
-Internetworking typically uses a device - named a router or a gateway - which uses TCP/IP and routing protocols to connect computer networks that are owned and operated by separate entities.
+Internetworking typically uses a device - bridge, router, repeater or a gateway - that uses TCP/IP and routing protocols to connect computer networks that are owned and operated by separate entities.

 In relation to the Internet, as TCP/IP and computers evolved, the process of Internetworking also evolved.
 Generally speaking, the Internet interconnects networks through the use of gateways and routers that use interior and exterior routing protocols.
 Some of the most popular interior and exterior routing protocols are: